planetmint/planetmint-driver-python/docs/handcraft.rst

 .. important:: **Implications of Signed Payloads**

-    Because BigchainDB relies on cryptographic signatures, the payloads need to be fully prepared and signed on the client side.
+    Because Planetmint relies on cryptographic signatures, the payloads need to be fully prepared and signed on the client side.
 This prevents the server(s) from tampering with the provided data.